spencerbertsch1/AI/MazeWorld/report.md

 SOLUTION PATH LENGTH: 2
 ```

-We all know the real answer is North, East, East, but the result is giving the path with all but the last value.
-Still, the algorithm moves in the correct
+We know that the real answer is [West, North, West, West], and a sub optimal solution could be [North, East, East, South, West], so the algorithm is going
-direction and collapses the state space to a single coordinate, but the path is still missing its last direction element.
+in the correct direction and it capable of reducing the state space to a single coordinate, but it doesn't track the path in the correct way.
+I'm still looking
+into this issue.

 # Discussion Questions Responses